Data from a Microsoft Excel spreadsheet can be appended to a MySQL database table by using the Append Excel MySQL Data to Table option.

 Stored mappings may be deleted or renamed within the Advanced Options dialog.

 There are several advanced options that are configured and stored between sessions for each Excel user.
-The dialog looks similar to:
+The advanced options are:

 The advanced Mapping Options: